jamesplease/redux-resource/docs/extras/resourceful-action-creators.md

 };

 // This is a singular endpoint, so it returns just one resource.
 But all of the
-// Action Creators extensions are bulk CRUD operations, so we place the result
+// Action Creators are bulk CRUD operations, so we place the result
 // into an Array
 function transformData(body) {
   return [body];